smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 JRE_HOME is used by the Apache tomcat manual start script *catalina.bat*.
 Normally, Java upgrades go into the same directory as installed, but if Java is upgraded by hand or re-installed these environment settings may need to be changed.

+## 1.3 Apache Tomcat

+Apache Tomcat can be downloaded from: https://tomcat.apache.org/download-80.cgi

+Please use tomcat version 8, not 9 as we have not tested 9.
+The version tested was 8.5.13.
+It is advised to use the MSI version.

+Set the following environment vcariables using the sytem control panel: *Control Panel\All Control Panel Items\System:*.
+This is well hidden on Windows 10, but you can type the path into Windows explorer!
+Choose *Advanced System Settings*, *Enviornment variables* and modify the *System Variables*.

+* Add CATALINA_HOME=&lt;Tomcat install directory; e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5&gt; to the global environment using adminstrator prvileges.
+* Add =&lt;Tomcat bin directory; e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5\bin&gt to the path

+Start a new command window as an Admninstrator (type *cmd* into windows search, right click on the command icon and select "run as Administrator").

 Use the configure Tomcat application (tomcat8w) to use the default Java installed on the machine.
 This prevents upgrades from breaking *tomcat*!